DrK-Lo/EvolutionWorkshop/_pages/home.md

   - image_path: /assets/images/workshop/workshop_thumb.png
     alt: "The Scientists"
     title: "The Scientists"
-    excerpt: "Learn more about the amazing scientist that made this possible."
+    excerpt: "Learn more about the amazing scientists that made this possible."
     url: "/scientists/"
     btn_class: "btn--primary"
     btn_label: "Learn more"